danishb7/CPSC8430-Deep-Learning/HW2/README.md

 The evaluation function for the Seq2Seq model sets the model to evaluation mode using ‘seq2seq_model.eval()’.
 Within a ‘torch.no_grad()’ context, it performs a forward pass to generate predictions based on input features and extracts predicted word indices using ‘torch.max’.
 Both predicted indices and reference captions are converted to words via the ‘denumericalize’ function, filtering out ‘<PAD>’ tokens.
-The BLEU score for each sample is computed with the ‘calculate_bleu’ function and accumulated.
+The BLEU score for each sample is computed and accumulated using the ‘calculate_bleu’ function.
 The function prints reference and predicted captions along with their BLEU scores for inspection.
 Finally, the average BLEU score is calculated and printed, providing a metric of the model`s performance on the test dataset.